 In the near term, Congress must pass legislation that will fund the government for the remainder of FY 23.
 Prior to its adjournment at the end of September, Congress passed a continuing resolution, which extended funding for government programs through December 16th and averted a government shutdown.
-The Republican House victory and the Senate being up in the air will likely complicate this, as some Republicans have already called for another short-term continuing resolution to wait until a newly elected Republican majority is sworn in.
+With the Republican House victory, some Republicans have already called for another short-term continuing resolution to wait until the House's newly elected Republican majority is sworn in.
 This would provide Republicans more control over spending levels and various programs for the remainder of FY23.
 Should they decide to wait, in addition to having to simultaneously work on both FY23 and FY24 spending bills, all of the House and Senate earmarks (dubbed "Community Funding Projects" and "Congressionally Directed Spending") currently included in the House and Senate bills, would be lost.
 See below for more information on earmarks.